manips1/Co-Friend/README.md

 * 김원종: https://github.com/kwjdnjs

 ## Libraries,  Frameworks and APIs
-This list is about libraries, frameworks and APIs which we are using or we will use.
+This list is about libraries, frameworks and APIs which we are using.

 **OpenAI API**
 * https://github.com/openai/